WICG/manifest-incubations/launch_handler-explainer.md

 ## Overview

-This document describes a new `launch_handler` manifest member that enables web apps to customise their launch behaviour across mulitple launch triggers.
+This document describes a new `launch_handler` manifest member that enables web apps to customise their launch behaviour across all types of app launch triggers.

 ## Use Cases